Oct19/Nucleo-CubeMX-PlatformIO-Template/README.md

     h.
 Generate code

-2. Open folder with VSCode.
+2. Open folder with VSCode (For Windows, open with Admin Rights, or Turn on Windows Developer mode).
 Use PlatformIO extension to Create New Project

     a.
 Project Name -> Same as folder name